Corey Rasmussen, PT, DPT, OCS, Cert. MDT, CST, CSCS Doctor of Physical Therapy, Rehab Director

-When she is not in the clinic, Chandra enjoys spending time with her husband Dustin and other family members.
+When she is not in the clinic, Chandra enjoys spending time with her husband Dustin and their baby boy Carson.
 Chandra finds pleasure cooking and crafting in their home, and enjoys applying her knowledge of exercise physiology to work on her own personal fitness goals.
 She also enjoys riding her horses, hunting, hiking, golfing, playing softball, and a multitude of other outdoor activities.

 Jake was born and raised in Rexburg, ID, where he grew up on his family’s dairy farm.
 Growing up in a large family, Jake is one of six children, with one older sister, two older brothers, and two younger brothers.
 Jake attended and graduated from Madison High School where he participated in football and baseball, his two favorite sports.
 After high school Jake attended BYU-Idaho, completing an associates degree before transferring to ISU where he would then complete the Physical Therapist Assistant Program in 2016.
 Jake decided to stay in Pocatello to begin his career as a PTA and is now excited to continue his career with us here at PTSI.
 Jake plans to continue his education and pursue a Doctor of Physical Therapy degree in the future.

 Jake’s love of sports is what sparked his interest for the field of physical therapy.
 Being a competitive athlete, he experienced his share of injuries and time in the physical therapy clinic.
 Jake decided to pursue a career in physical therapy so that he could learn to take care of his own body if an injury were to happen, as well as help others return to their previous lifestyles after an injury or surgery.